• Skip to primary navigation

 I highly recommend acquiring the Biblia Hebraica Stuttgartensia If you have an interest in the philology of the Hebrew Bible, and let’s be honest who doesn’t?
-What is so good or useful about the Biblia Hebraica Stuttgartensia (BHS)?
+Then you need to aquire a Biblia Hebraica Stuttgartensia (BHS)!
+Why you ask?
+Good question!
 Well, one of the many interesting features of the BHS is its apparatus.
 For example, if you turn to Genesis 38:9 in the BHS (or page 62) you and you look at the apparatus on the bottom of the page you will find the following: Gen 38:9a sic L, mlt Mss Edd לאֹ

 Okay so let’s parse the shorthand notes above: